MadLittleMods/zig-ocr-neural-network/dev-notes.md

 #### Forward propagation:

-This just means that we're going to feed the input through each layer in the network to the next until we get the output in the final layer.
+Forward propagation just means that we're going to feed the input through each layer in the network to the next until we get the output in the final layer.

 Some variable explanations:

  - $`a0`$: The input to the network.
-This is often labeled as $`x`$.
+This is often alternatively labeled as $`x`$.
 Labeling the input as an "activation" is a bit strange since it hasn't been through our activation function but it just makes our notation a bit more consistent.
  - $`w_1`$, $`w_2`$: The weight of the connection

 Equations: